10 templates for brand guidelines (+tips to design a brand book in minutes)

 Let me guess, the brands you’re accustomed to.
 The ones you already have some sort of connection with and the ones you easily recognize.
 Straight to your shopping cart they go.

 Truth be told, the best brands stick in our minds because they are defined by repetition.
 Or consistency, in other words.
-Brands repeat the same logo, fonts, colors, typography, and images wherever they are featured.
+Brands repeat the same logo design style, fonts, colors, typography, and images wherever they are featured.
 In the supermarket, TV ads, social media.
 Everywhere!

 And once you see them, you instantly recognize them because your brain automatically starts to make connections.